-When you take a truly sober look at everything, all adtech effects other adtech, so because of the complexity in the space, there are likely some parties in the mix that are detracting on the value that others actually deliver to both advertisers and publishers.
+When you take a truly sober look at everything, all adtech affects other adtech.
+So, because of the complexity in the space, there are likely some parties in the mix that are detracting on the value that others actually deliver to both advertisers and publishers.

 What does this mean?
-It means that because of the complexity in the space, most advertisers and publishers don’t really know who’s helping them and who’s hurting them in this whole equation.
+It means that because of the complexity in the space, most advertisers and publishers don’t really know who’s helping them and who’s hurting them in this whole equation of internet ads.